tshepang/blog/content/good 'Dark Knight' review.md

 > This is a pulp experience that goes on and on and on, with the tired
 > assumption that length connotes depth, and somber tones +++ and the
 > occasional cackle +++ inject relevance and insight into an
-> adolescent\'s approach to morality and ethics.
+> adolescent's approach to morality and ethics.

 That quotable review by the way got comments which really deserves checking out, and among my favorites: